daxianyu/tpack/README.md

-## a tiny html resources packing tool for learning webpack
+## a tiny html resources packing tool for practicing webpack